 How to become a personal trainer: costs and how to get started

 On average, the cost to become a personal trainer in the UK is around £1,500.
 This covers the price of the Level 3 Certificate training course, which qualifies you to work as a PT.
 Some courses cost more than this, and some less (see our complete list of all PT courses with prices).
-But it's not only about money.
+But learning to be a personal trainer isn't only about money.
 If we're talking costs, we need to consider how much time and commitment is required.
 In other words, how much it costs in all the areas that are important to you.
 If you’re considering how to become a personal trainer at the moment you need to take all of these areas into consideration.

 Let’s consider these factors in reverse order.
 You need to muster up a lot of commitment to complete a demanding training course.
 And to make a success of becoming a personal trainer after that – meaning, to become a good one – you need an equal amount of commitment on an ongoing basis.
 So before choosing a career in personal training, you need to ask yourself if you already have the necessary qualities to make this a good life choice.
 For example, are you a gymaholic?
 Do you look forward to your workouts when you’re doing your everyday job?
 Do you like variety and challenge in your work?
 You’ll get plenty of both as a PT.